 To prepare the crisp:

-- Mix together the rolled oats, almond flour, shredded coconut, ground cinnamon, kosher salt, coconut oil, and maple syrup in a bowl.
+- Mix together the rolled oats, almond flour, shredded coconut, ground cinnamon, kosher salt, coconut oil, maple syrup and pecans in a bowl.
 Mix until well combined.

 To Assemble & Bake: